mcflugen/wsspe_2014/paper.md

 - Albert J. Kettner, Community Surface Dynamics Modeling System, Boulder, CO

+## The Community Surface Dynamics Modeling System ##

+The Community Surface Dynamics Modeling System (CSDMS) (Peckham et al., 2013) is an NSF-funded project that began in 2007.
+Its mission is to help a diverse community of surface dynamics modelers and model users work together toward common goals and standards.
+Part of this effort involves creating a repository of open-source models.
+Another part involves converting models to plug-and-play components that can be reused via dynamic linking within the CSDMS framework to create new models.
+In building its modeling framework, CSDMS has leveraged several existing, well-established and open-source software tools.
+For example, CSDMS uses three tools from the Common Component Architecture (CCA) toolchain:
+Babel, Bocca and Ccaffeine.
+Babel provides interoperability between components written in different languages; it currently supports C, C++, Fortran, Java, and Python.
+Bocca helps with creating CCA-compliant components and managing CCA component projects.
+Ccaffeine is a CCA-compliant framework for linking components into new applications.
+All three tools were designed to enable component-based modeling in an HPC environment, but they can also be used on desktop systems.
+CSDMS has developed innovative model/component interfaces for use with the CCA tools, including the Basic Model Interface (BMI), which uses the CSDMS Standard Names (both described below) and the framework-level Component Model Interface (CMI).
+CSDMS has also developed a web-based client for its modeling framework (the CSDMS Web Modeling Tool, WMT, described below) that allows users to compose new models by connecting and configuring components through a simple, browser-based graphical interface.

+In order to realize the full power and benefits of component-based modeling, a modeling framework like CSDMS needs an efficient mechanism to convert as many open-source models as possible to reusable plug-and-play components.
+Since this necessarily requires some involvement from each model's developer, this mechanism must be designed to:

+- require minimal effort from the model developer,
+- allow the model to continue to be used in a stand-alone manner,
+- not introduce new dependencies into the model,
+- not interfere with the developer's design,
+- not require any modeling framework-specific knowledge on the part of the developer,
+- not require the addition of new code which accommodates the needs of other models.

+These requirements became clear during the first few years of the CSDMS project by working directly with model developers and listening to their concerns and complaints about early designs and other frameworks.
+This eventually led to the innovative design of CSDMS, which can be summarized as follows:

 ## The Basic Modeling Interface ##

 The *Basic Modeling Interface* (BMI) is a component-coupling library interface